dialex/start-testing/docs/concepts/tester-responsibilities.md

 >
 > — [What do testers do on a daily basis?](https://club.ministryoftesting.com/t/what-do-testers-do-on-a-daily-basis/12687)

-### 🤔 Think differently
+### 🍎 Think differently

-~~Testers add value to teams by contributing with different perspectives.
-If you always use the same approach, you might miss important aspects, hence next time try to combine different thinkings:~~
+One way testers add value to teams is by contributing with different perspectives.
+If you always use the same thinking, you get biased and you might miss important aspects.
+Next time, try to combine different approaches:

-- **Technical thinking**:
+- **Technical thinking**: usage of *experience* to select the right tools, techniques and technologies.
+This is useful to minimise the effort of [testing](/concepts/testing-purpose.md) and make development more efficient.
 - **Creative thinking**: usage of _creativity_ to analyse the same context using a different perspective.
 This is useful to uncover new information that no one thought about before (aka. "unknown unknowns").
 - **Critical thinking**: usage of _scepticism_ to question what is known or assumed to be the truth.
 This is useful to detect assumptions or biases and review the "why" and "how" of a requirement.
 - **Practical thinking**: usage of _visualisation_ to draw the ideas under discussion or ask for examples.
 This is useful to predict how an idea will be done and remove any obstacles to its implementation.